AngelMaryGeorge/Hands-On-Project/README.md

 **Books**: "The Practice of Network Security Monitoring" by Richard Bejtlich and "Applied Network Security Monitoring" by Chris Sanders and Jason Smith.

 By completing this project, you will gain practical experience in setting up and managing a SOC environment, detecting and responding to security incidents, and using essential cybersecurity tools and practices.
-T

-his will prepare you well for a SOC analyst interview.
+This will prepare you well for a SOC analyst interview.